emerysteele/macrodeckwebview/Readme.md

 # Installing (Self Compile)

     - Clone the Repository
-    - Compile it with Visual Studio
+    - Open .csproj in Visual Studio
+    - Build the Solution
     - Run the Project

 # Installing (Pre-compiled)